 Your Next Steps

 Now that you have discovered the many types of journals out there, what do you do next?
 I have many posts in this series to help you.
-I recommend starting with this post, https://crystaljenkinsblog.com/ten-types-of-journals/.
+I recommend starting with this post, making journaling part of your daily routine.

 You can also find many other related posts below.